DAR PRO Solutions transforms used cooking oil and animal meat by-products into valuable new resources that contribute to a more sustainable world.

 Anticipating a rising need for sustainable fuel solutions among the world’s growing population, Darling Ingredients, DAR PRO’s parent company, pioneered the commercial production of biodiesel from recycled animal fats and used cooking oils.

-Kentucky biodiesel: Our Butler, Ky., biodiesel plant began operating in the 1990s, and it still produces clean, efficient fuel that meets all ASTM D6751 specifications and reduces emissions by 80 percent compared to petroleum diesel.
+Kentucky biodiesel: Our Butler, KY, biodiesel plant began operating in the 1990s.
+It was the first commercial operation in the U.S. to produce clean, efficient biodiesel from animal fats and used cooking oils.
+Our biodiesel meets all ASTM D6751 specifications and reduces emissions by up to 85% compared to petroleum diesel.

 Quebec biodiesel: We were also the first company in Canada to operate a commercial animal fat and used cooking oil biodiesel facility.
 The Darling Ingredients Canadian brand, Rothsay, produces approximately 45 million liters of biodiesel per year, reducing greenhouse gas emissions by up to 85% as compared to petroleum diesel.

-Louisiana renewable diesel: In 2013, DAR PRO constructed the Diamond Green Diesel facility outside of New Orleans.
-This is the largest operation in North America to produce renewable diesel (or "green diesel") from recycled animal fats, used cooking oils and distilled oils.
-Renewable diesel, unlike biodiesel, is produced in a way that yields a biofuel chemically identical to petroleum diesel, yet emits up to 85 percent less greenhouse gases.
-This clean and efficient renewable diesel can be dropped into the existing pipeline for distribution to diesel retailers.
-The Diamond Green Diesel facility currently produces 160 million gallons of renewable diesel annually, and is on track to expand to 275 million gallons by the second quarter of 2018.
+Louisiana renewable diesel: In 2013, we began production at our Diamond Green Diesel facility outside of New Orleans.
+This is the largest operation in North America to produce renewable diesel (or "green diesel") from recycled animal fats, used cooking oils and distiller oils.
+Renewable diesel, unlike biodiesel, is produced in a way that yields a biofuel chemically identical to petroleum diesel, yet is low carbon and emits up to 85 percent less greenhouse gases.
+This clean, efficient renewable diesel can be dropped into the existing pipeline for distribution to diesel retailers or sold as a low carbon alternative to petroleum diesel.
+The DGD facility doubled expansion in August 2018 from 160 to 275 million gallons of renewable diesel annually, and has approved an additional expansion that will more than double capacity to over 675 million gallons with an anticipated operational date in 2021.

-The opportunity to use used cooking oils and animal fats as feedstock and renewable energy alleviates the demand on the world’s dwindling energy resources.
+The capability for used cooking oils and animal fats to be used as feedstock and renewable energy helps alleviate the demand on the world’s dwindling energy resources.
 Darling Ingredients has done more than any other company in the world to elevate the value and usefulness of used cooking oil and animal fats.

 When we process the meat byproducts we collect from our customers, we contribute to maintaining a healthy environment in three important ways: